PowerShell/Community-Blog/Posts/2021/10/tfl-secrets.md

 ## What are the Secrets Module?

-The developers of this module recognized the challenge that users wanted consistency in managing secredts with flexibility over which secret store to use.
+The developers of this module recognized the challenge that users wanted consistency in managing secrets with flexibility over which secret store to use.
 The solution involves separating secrets management from secrets storage.
 So there there are _two_ modules involved: